Sunday, April 30, 2023

 As Samus uncovers more about the past Chozo inhabitants of Tallon IV, she reads of their great affinity for general philosophy, spirituality, and science (yes, spirituality and science are subsets of philosophy).
 Their dealings with the spiritual nature of consciousness and the evolution she observes in the planet's creatures are not even falsely treated as if they conflict: spirits free of their bodies and evolutionary divergences are simultaneously affirmed in this game, with Phazon accelerating genetic evolution to within a single generation without reproduction.
 The Space Pirates, with their more scientism-esque philosophy and their utilitarianism, seek to use Phazon for whatever malevolent ends would benefit them.
 In contrast, the Chozo of Tallon IV lived in harmony with nature while not believing in the metaphysical errors and epistemological fallacies of naturalism.
 They believed in prophetic foresight, for example, an extrasensory premonition that does not correspond to the immediate condition of the physical world, but to its future state.
 They also became disembodied spirits after shedding their physical forms altogether.

 The game mishandles some descriptions of its metaphysics, such as when scanning Chozo ghosts says they are phasing out of existence when they vanish before the combat visor.
-However, they aren't phasing out of existence as their scan log states, just phasing out of unaided visible perception (the X-ray visor continuously tracks them even when they would blink out of visibility).
+However, they are not phasing out of existence as their scan log states, just phasing out of unaided visible perception (the X-ray visor continuously tracks them even when they would blink out of visibility).
 The contrast between the Chozo and the Space Pirates inevitably leads to differences in the logs they leave behind.
 One from the Space Pirates addresses how puzzled they are that the life force energy absorbed by Metroid from the victims is immaterial.
 It is as if they had not realized beforehand that it is at least logically possible for immaterial things to exist (and hell, the necessary laws of logic are and could only be nonphysical, being true in the absence of a material world).

 Aside from things like this, the puzzles and exploration of Metroid Prime are preserved excellently and offer intellectual content of a kind other than the directly ideological.